Before his ex-wife discovered his offshore account in Switzerland, Bob Foisie was Worcester Polytechnic Institute’s dream donor.

 When asked about the lawsuit, a woman answering a phone number for Bob Foisie, who lives in Carson City, Nev., and also has property in Florida, said, “I’m sorry, he’s not taking any calls or making any public announcements about that.”

 A first-generation college student, Foisie earned a master’s degree at Cornell after graduating from Worcester Polytech, then worked as an engineer at aerospace manufacturers Hamilton Standard Co. and Pratt & Whitney.
-He later became president of Hartford-based Matik Inc., a distributor for European manufacturers, and owned a Swiss packaging company.
+He later became president of Hartford-based Matik North America, a distributor for European manufacturers, and owned a Swiss packaging company.

 As part of their divorce, the Foisies, who were married for about 50 years, equally divided their assets.
 That entailed divvying up numerous properties and getting $20 million apiece in various investments.